George Kurtz: Racing career

 In 2016, Kurtz made his racing debut in the Pirelli World Challenge, driving an Aston Martin Vantage GT4 for TRG-AMR.
 He remained in the series for the following two years, winning the GTS Am class in 2017 at the wheel of a McLaren 570S GT4.
 In 2019, the championship was renamed the GT World Challenge America, which Kurtz contested with pro driver Colin Braun in the GT3 category.
 The duo finished fifth in the Pro-Am standings.
 The duo reunited in 2020, when Kurtz made eight podiums, including his first overall win in GT3 machinery at Virginia International Raceway and another victory, to finish as the runner-up of Pro-Am.

 In 2021, Kurtz again raced in the GTWC America series but also in prototype cars, competing in a Ligier JS P320 in the IMSA SportsCar Championship's LMP3 category.
 In that series, he competed solely in the endurance events, winning at Sebring and scoring a class podium at Watkins Glen.
 Three missed weekends in the former series dropped Kurtz and Braun to sixth in the drivers' standings, with two class wins.

 In 2022, Kurtz remained in both championships, scoring two podiums in IMSA, including third place in class at the 24 Hours of Daytona.
 In GTWC America, he won ten of 16 races, earning the title in the SRO3 class.

 In 2023, Kurtz stepped up to the LMP2 category to compete full-time in the IMSA SCC, driving for his own Crowdstrike team supported by Algarve Pro Racing alongside Ben Hanley, with silver-ranked Nolan Siegel supporting the pair at the endurance rounds.
 Kurtz and Hanley won at the season-ending Petit Le Mans and another race, but finished second in the standings, edged out by Paul-Loup Chatin and Ben Keating.
 In the Michelin Endurance Trophy, which took into account placings solely within the four endurance races, the Kurtz-Hanley combo came out on top.
 Kurtz also made his debut at the 24 Hours of Le Mans, where he, Colin Braun, and James Allen won in the LMP2 Pro-Am subclass.
 Finally, he returned to the GTWC America to defend his title, and although Kurtz only finished third in the SRO3 category he claimed Pro-Am honours, having partnered with Braun throughout the year.
 During the 2023–24 winter, Kurtz and Braun raced in the Asian Le Mans Series, where they and young pro Malthe Jakobsen won two races on their way to the championship.

 Following the 2024 CrowdStrike incident, Kurtz withdrew from racing for the season; he returned to motorsport for the 2025 24 Hours of Daytona.

+Mercedes-AMG Petronas Formula One Team

+In 2025, Kurtz became a co-owner of the Mercedes-AMG Petronas Formula One Team through a minority investment in an ownership entity controlled by team principal Toto Wolff.
+As part of the arrangement, he joined the team's strategic steering committee and serves as a technology adviser, contributing expertise in data security, systems resilience, and large-scale digital infrastructure.